mhevery/Largo-docs/Codex/Largo-custom-functions.md

 - `largo_register_meta_input( $input_names, $presave_fn )`: Call this function from within a `largo_add_meta_field` callback to register an input as a post meta field.
 Found in `/inc/metabox-api.php`.
 - `largo_register_home_sidebars()`: Registers the sidebars specified in the chosen homepage template, and sets the value for `$largo['home_rail']`.
 Found in `/inc/home-templates.php`.
 - `largo_register_required_plugins()`: Registers plugins required by Largo, nags logged-in users about it in the Dashboard.
 Found in `/ing/largo-plugin-init.php`.
+- `largo_remove_default_post_screen_metaboxes()`: Hides the tackbacks, slug, revisions, author and comments metaboxes to clean up the post and page edit screens.

 **S**